top of page

 Sheila Dobie, Co-Chair

-Sheila has always been a foodie, and today there is nothing more inspiring to her than growing and eating her own food, seeing how others grow food, and being part of a whole, regenerative, reciprocal local food system.
-This is the most important thing - in her mind- for our time; nourish healthy bodies, and minds, and create a spirit of community with food.
+Sheila has always been a foodie, and today there is nothing more inspiring to her than growing and eating her own food, seeing how others grow food, and being part of a whole, regenerative, reciprocal local food and seed system.

 Nicole Melanson, Co-Chair